al-swaiti/tiger-sddm-theme/README.md

 ### Instalation
-If you are on KDE Plasma—by default Manjaro, OpenSuse, Kubuntu, go to "System setting" > "Startup and Shutdown" > "Login Screen (SDDM)" > "Get New Theme". search for "al-swaiti" and install. try also for gnome menu
+If you are on KDE Plasma—by default Manjaro, OpenSuse, Kubuntu, go to "System setting" > "Startup and Shutdown" > "Login Screen (SDDM)" > "Get New Theme". search for "tiger" and install. try also for gnome menu